Mark Helprin: Controversy

 A 16 October 1992 article in The Wall Street Journal by Helprin is entitled "I Dodged the Draft and I Was Wrong".
 Adapted from a speech he had given at West Point, he said his poor eyesight made him ineligible for service in the US military, but was no impediment to fighting in the Israeli Defense Force.

 Helprin wrote an op-ed published in the May 20, 2007 issue of The New York Times, in which he argued that intellectual property rights should be assigned to an author or artist as far as Congress could practically extend them.
 The overwhelmingly negative response to his position in the blogosphere and elsewhere was reported on The New York Times's blog the next day.
 Helprin was said to be shocked by the response.

 In April 2009, HarperCollins published Helprin's "writer's manifesto", Digital Barbarism.
 In May, Lawrence Lessig penned a review of the book entitled "The Solipsist and the Internet" in which he described the book as a response to the "digital putdown" heaped upon Helprin's New York Times op-ed.
 Lessig called Helprin's writing "insanely sloppy" and also criticized HarperCollins for publishing a book "riddled with the most basic errors of fact."

 In response to such criticisms, Helprin wrote a long defense of his book in the September 21, 2009 edition of National Review, which concluded: "Digital Barbarism is not as much a defense of copyright as it is an attack upon a distortion of culture that has become a false savior in an age of many false saviors.
 Despite its lack of mechanical perfections, humanity, as stumbling and awkward as it is, is far superior to the machine.
 It always has been and always will be, and this conviction must never be surrendered.
 But surrender these days is incremental, seems painless, and comes so quietly that warnings are drowned in silence."

-In May 2010, Helprin wrote an article which stated that China's military is "on the cusp" of being able to dominate Taiwan and the rest of the Far East.